conner-huf/PygamePlatformer/README.md

 # PygamePlatformer

 Hi there!
-I made this platforming game in PyGame, following a tutorial by DaFluffYPotato on YouTube.
+I made this platforming game in PyGame.

 Controls:
   - W = jump